 Research in the Śaiva traditions have been quite extensively developed in recent years.
 Important work has been done on the Skanda Purāṇa, the Pāśupatas, the Śaiva Siddhānta, the non-dualistic Śaiva traditions, and their philosophical articulation in the Pratyabhijñā.
 But less work has been done on what might be called Śākta traditions, those traditions, tantric and non-tantric, focused on an independent Goddess (Devī) or on Śiva’s power (Śakti).
 Research has been done on the Kubjikā tradition and on Śākta oriented Śaiva traditions but a sustained research programme that inquires into the history, doctrine and practices of what might be called ‘Śāktism’ is a desideratum.

-The first international Śākta conference took place in Oxford (Somerville College) on 10-11 September 2011 and was highly successful with over fifty participants and twelve specialist scholars.
-Keynote speaker was Prof. Alexis Sanderson, Spalding Professor of Eastern Religions and Ethics at All Souls College, Oxford, by many considered the world’s foremost scholar on Sanskrit, Indology, and the Tantric traditions.
-The conference was hosted by Prof. Gavin Flood, Academic Director of OCHS and Professor of Hindu Studies and Comparative Religion at the Theology Faculty, University of Oxford.
-Conference manager was Bjarne Wernicke Olesen, PhD scholar at Aarhus University and Research Fellow at OCHS.
+The first international Śākta Traditions conference took place in Oxford (Somerville College) on 10-11 September 2011 and was highly successful with over fifty participants and twelve specialist scholars.
+Keynote speaker was Professor Alexis Sanderson, Spalding Professor of Eastern Religions and Ethics at All Souls College, Oxford, by many considered the world’s foremost scholar on Sanskrit, Indology, and the Tantric traditions.
+The conference was hosted by Professor Gavin Flood, Academic Director of OCHS and Professor of Hindu Studies and Comparative Religion at the Theology Faculty, University of Oxford.
+Conference manager was Bjarne Wernicke-Olesen, at that time a PhD fellow at Aarhus University and Research Fellow at the OCHS.
 The conference was kindly sponsored by the Nehru Centre, London.

 Click here for more information on the 2011 conference

-The next international Śākta conference is planned to take place in Oxford in Michaelmas Term 2018.
+The next international Śākta conference is planned to take place in Oxford in 2020.
 The conference will be interdisciplinary with an emphasis on the perspective of Comparative Religion and Hindu Studies.
 One of its important aspects will be to address some of the more general theoretical and methodological problems and challenges we face in relation to the study of South Asian religious traditions, taking Śākta traditions as an example par excellence.
-Keynote speaker will be Prof. Gavin Flood.
+Keynote speaker will be Professor Gavin Flood.